lvanschilfgaarde/lordcephei.github.io/pages/dmft4.md

   * subtract the average self-energy component to the whole matrix hence keeping only the magnetic part and
   * project the resulting matrix in the quasiparticle basis.
 The result will be saved in the *sigm1.ni*{: style="color: green"} file.
-You should have the line
+You should finde the line

   ```
   Exit 0 wrote embedded sigma (orbital basis) to file sigm1